The Sun Always Shines on T.V.: Writing and recording

-The bass line for the song was performed using a Yamaha DX7.
+The bassline for the song was performed using a Yamaha DX7.
 Other synthesizers include PPG Wave, Roland Juno-60 and sampled instruments.
 The oboe during the song was played on a sampler.

-Release and reception
+Release

 "The Sun Always Shines on T.V." was released in autumn 1985, becoming the second successful single from Hunting High and Low and one of the band's most recognisable and popular songs.
 The song peaked at number 20 on the Billboard Hot 100 chart.
 It also went Top 5 in Germany, Sweden, the Netherlands, as well as in the band's home country of Norway.
 The single reached number one in Ireland and on the UK Singles Chart which was a higher chart position there than for "Take On Me".

-Tim DeGravine of AllMusic later wrote of the song, "The Sun Always Shines on T.V." is just as thrilling [as "Take on Me"].
-Starting as a sad ballad, it explodes into something much more, as chugging guitars and operatic synths keep pace with Harket's evocative vocal stylings.
-If ever a 1980s song qualified as Wall of Sound, "The Sun Always Shines on T.V." would be it.
+The song received a remix by Steve Thompson and Mike Barbiero, which Billboard described as somewhere between Dead or Alive and Bronski Beat, but more polished than either."
 There are two versions of the extended mix.
-The first UK release is 7:09, it starts with a slow piano intro, while the second one is the commonly known remix by Steve Thompson.
+The first UK release has a duration of 7:09 and starts with a slow piano intro while the second version opens with a percussion groove.